Chart Color Schemes

 Glen Iris has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 37 projects potentially impacting the region.
-Notable ones include Glen Iris Village Corner, 173 Burke Road Mixed-Use Development, Glen Eira City Council Infrastructure Program, and 18-20 Scott Grove Townhouses, with the following list detailing those most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 38 projects that may impact this region.
+Notable projects include Glen Iris Village Corner, 173 Burke Road Mixed-Use Development, Glen Eira City Council Infrastructure Program, and 18-20 Scott Grove Townhouses.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.